f321x/offline-LightningATM-esp32/README.md

 LNBits, Ben Arc and Stepan Snigirev for the cryptograpy used to make this ATM working without internet connection
 [Fossa ATM repository](https://github.com/lnbits/fossa) | [LNBits Homepage](https://lnbits.com/) | [uBitcoin library](https://github.com/micro-bitcoin/uBitcoin)

-Axel Hambuch for the very detailed guide in german language on assembly of the electronics
+Axel Hamburch for the very detailed guide in german language on assembly of the electronics
 [Ereignishorizont Blog](https://ereignishorizont.xyz/lightning-atm/)

 ## Used parts